I have never tried cannabis and quite possibly never will, but far too many people have had their lives ruined due to prohibition.

 Infrastructure makes business and comfortable life possible.

 A strong middle class is the engine that drives our economy.
-Highly paid construction, planning, and engineering jobs that give people a real, tangible sense of pride in their accomplishments, and put dollars in their pockets will spurn almost infinitely more growth than handing the Kochs or the Waltons billions of unearned tax breaks.
+Highly paid construction, planning, and engineering jobs that give people a real, tangible sense of pride in their accomplishments, and put dollars in their pockets will spurn almost infinitely more growth than handing billionaires huge tax breaks.

 Our immigration system is broken.
-DACA is one of many patches meant to address some of its failings, but we need to do a complete overhaull.
+DACA is one of many patches meant to address some of its failings, but we need to do a complete overhaul.

 Instead, he is now back home living in France and has set down roots so he probably won't return.